-- (i) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - (a) Quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality; - (b) Quotations may be obtained from providers who are registered on CSD; - (c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - (d) The accounting officer must record the names of the potential providers and their written quotations. - (iv) A designated official must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph
+The conditions for the procurement of goods or services through formal written price quotations, are as follows:

+- (a) Quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality. - (b) Quotations may be obtained from providers who are registered on CSD; - (c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer, and - (d) The Accounting officer must record the names of the potential providers and their written quotations.

+A designated official must within three days of the end of each month report to the Chief Financial Officer on any approvals given during that month by that official in terms of that subparagraph

-9. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+9. Procedures for procuring goods or services through formal written price quotations

-- (i) The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations, is as follows: - (a) When using the Central supplier database (Csd ) the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis;
+- (i) The procedure for the procurement of goods or services through formal written price quotations, is as follows: - (a) When using the Central supplier database (CSD) the Accounting Officer must promote ongoing competition amongst providers by inviting providers to submit quotations.
+Page 25

-- (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of the formal written price quotation as stipulated in (paragraph 2.3.8) be advertised for at least seven days on the website and an official notice board of the municipality; - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must monthly be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) Offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (e) Acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; (f) The municipality must implement proper record keeping.
+- (b) all requirements from R30 000 to R300 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of the formal written price quotation as stipulated in (paragraph 2.3.8) be advertised for at least seven days on the website and an official notice board of the Municipality. - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts. - the Accounting Officer or Chief Financial Officer must monthly be notified in writing of all (d) formal written price quotations accepted by an official acting in terms of a sub delegation. - Offers below R300 000 (VAT included) must be awarded based on compliance to specifications (e) and conditions of contract, ability and capability to deliver the goods and services and lowest price. - The municipality must implement proper record keeping. (f)